-13. Record keeping
+13. Record Keeping

-- Staff will record any welfare concern that they have about a child on the school's safeguarding incident/concern form (with a body map where injuries have been observed) and pass them without delay to the DSL.
-Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated. - All safeguarding concerns, discussions and decisions made and the reasons for those decisions will be recorded in writing.
-If members of staff are in any doubt about recording requirements staff then they will discuss their concerns with DSL. - Safeguarding/concern forms are kept in the staffroom(s), school office(s), and shared area on staff network. - Safeguarding records are kept for individual children and separate from all other records relating to the child in school.
-They are retained centrally and securely by the DSL and are shared with staff on a 'need to know' basis only. - The Principal/Vice Principal will be kept informed of any significant issues by the DSL. - All safeguarding records will be forwarded in accordance with data protection legislation to a child's subsequent school/setting, under confidential and separate cover to the new DSL or Headteacher and a receipt of delivery will be obtained. - Detailed guidance on Record Keeping is found in a separate document "Guidelines for Safeguarding Record Keeping in Schools".
-All Staff WILL familiarise themselves with the responsibilities as outlined in this document. www.kelsi.org.uk/support-for-children-and-young-people/child-protection-and-safeguarding/safeguarding-policies-and-guidance This can be found in the staff room.
+- Staff will record any welfare concern that they have about a child on the school's safeguarding incident/concern form (with a body map if injuries have been observed) and pass them without delay to the DSL.
+Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff. - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
+If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Safeguarding/concern forms are kept in the staffroom(s), school office(s), and shared area on staff network. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in school.
+Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
+Safeguarding records are shared with staff on a 'need to know' basis only. - The Principal will be kept informed of any significant issues by the DSL. - All safeguarding records will be transferred in accordance with data protection legislation to a child's subsequent school/setting, under confidential and separate cover.
+These will be given to the new DSL and a receipt of delivery will be obtained. - Detailed guidance on Record Keeping is found in a separate document "Guidelines for Safeguarding Record Keeping in Schools". - All Staff WILL familiarise themselves with the responsibilities as outlined in this document. www.kelsi.org.uk/support-for-children-and-young-people/child-protectionand-safeguarding/safeguarding-policies-and-guidance This can be found in the staff room. - The Principal will be kept informed of any significant issues by the DSL.

-14. Working with other agencies
+14. Inter-Agency Working

-- Goldwyn School recognises and is committed to its responsibility to work with other professionals and agencies both to ensure children's needs are met and to protect them from harm.
-We will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals, in discussion with parents/carers as appropriate. - Schools are not the investigating agency when there are child protection concerns and the school will therefore pass all relevant cases to the statutory agencies.
-We will however contribute to the investigation and assessment processes as required, and recognise that a crucial part of this may be in supporting the child while these take place. - Goldwyn School recognises the importance of multi-agency working and will ensure that staff are enabled to attend relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings and Early Help Teams around the Child / Family. - The School Leadership Team and DSL will work to establish strong and co-operative relationships with relevant professionals in other agencies.
+- Goldwyn School recognises and is committed to its responsibility to work with other professionals and agencies in line with statutory guidance (WTSC), both to ensure children's needs are met and to protect them from harm.
+All staff will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals, in discussion with parents/carers as appropriate. - Schools are not the investigating agency when there are child protection concerns and the school will therefore pass all relevant cases to the statutory agencies.
+We will however contribute to the investigation and assessment processes as required, and recognise that a crucial part of this may be in supporting the child while these take place. - Goldwyn School recognises the importance of multi-agency working and will ensure that staff are enabled to attend relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings and Early Help meetings. - The School Leadership Team and DSL will work to establish strong and co-operative relationships with relevant professionals in other agencies.

-15. Confidentiality and information sharing
+15. Confidentiality and Information Sharing